evilpaper/frontend-interview-questions/README.md

 #### Answer: A

-Read more: <a href="https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Grid_Layout/Relationship_of_Grid_Layout">Relationship of grid layout to other layout methods</a> at MDN
+Read more: <a href="https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Grid_Layout/Relationship_of_Grid_Layout">Relationship of grid layout to other layout methods</a> on MDN

 </p>
 </details>